japila-books/spark-sql-internals/docs/physical-operators/RowDataSourceScanExec.md

 metadata: Map[String, String]
 ----

-NOTE: `metadata` is part of link:spark-sql-SparkPlan-DataSourceScanExec.adoc#metadata[DataSourceScanExec Contract] to describe a scan for a link:spark-sql-SparkPlan-DataSourceScanExec.adoc#simpleString[simple text representation (in a query plan tree)].
+NOTE: `metadata` is part of spark-sql-SparkPlan-DataSourceScanExec.md#metadata[DataSourceScanExec Contract] to describe a scan for a spark-sql-SparkPlan-DataSourceScanExec.md#simpleString[simple text representation (in a query plan tree)].

 `metadata` marks the <<filters, filter predicates>> that are included in the <<handledFilters, handled filters predicates>> with `*` (star).